danutavadanei/sapphp/README.md

 [![Latest Unstable Version](https://poser.pugx.org/avadaneidanut/sapphp/v/unstable)](https://packagist.org/packages/avadaneidanut/sapphp)
 [![License](https://poser.pugx.org/avadaneidanut/sapphp/license)](https://packagist.org/packages/avadaneidanut/sapphp)

+## Legal notice

+SAP and other SAP products and services mentioned herein are trademarks or registered trademarks of SAP SE (or an SAP affiliate company) in Germany and other countries.

 ## Summary

 Welcome to SapPhp package.
 This packages is not a connector, it uses [php-sapnwrfc](https://github.com/piersharding/php-sapnwrfc) extension to handle client - server communication.
 This package is intended to provide a clean object oriented interface to handle extensive data extraction using RFC calls.
 My development plan is to extend this class with PHP Interfaces to SAP FMs (check [RfcReadTable](src/SapPhp/Functions/RfcReadTable.php) interface)